 Roy Lichtenstein Art Project 2

-For this three dimensional Pop Art project, you'll need red, yellow, and 2 sheets of white card, black, blue and red marker pens, scissors and some "sticky fixers" double sided foam pads.
+For this three-dimensional pop art project you'll need two sheets of white card and one sheet each of red and yellow card; black, blue and red marker pens; scissors; and some "sticky fixers" double-sided foam pads.

-On one piece of white card draw three shapes, draw a cloud shape, a spiked blast shape that is smaller than the cloud (but who's spikes will protrude when laid over the top) and finally, a small smooth shape that will easily fit inside the spiked shape.
+On one piece of white card, draw three shapes: a cloud, a spiked blast that is smaller than the cloud (but whose spikes will protrude when laid over the top) and finally, a small smooth shape that will easily fit inside the spiked shape.

 On the yellow card, draw around 12 strips, all thick at one end and thin at the other.
-Also on the yellow card cut out two more shapes, one a spiked blast shape (with shallower spikes but overall bigger than the white blast shape) and the other a smooth shape (similar to the white one but bigger).
+Also from the yellow card, cut out two more shapes, one a spiked blast shape (with shallower spikes but overall bigger than the white blast shape) and the other a smooth shape (similar to the white one but bigger).